jstowers/berkeley-data-structures/hw05-heap-trie/prob01/README.md

 ## Complete Tree

-A complete tree has every level filled except the last one.
+1. A complete tree has every level filled except the last one.

-On the last level, nodes are filled as far left as possible.
+2. On the last level, nodes are filled as far left as possible.

-# Alternate Heap Implementations

-An array implementation for a heap is the most comon.

-An alternate implementation is to use linked nodes.
+## Implementation

+I used a Node structure to represent the node value, and its left and right siblings.